Soneso/Arcturus/README.md

 ## Implementation status

-Currently the plugin can fetch and interpret Stellar Blockchain data related to:
+Currently Arcturus can fetch and interpret Stellar Blockchain data related to:

 ### Accounts
 - account details (such as balances, thresholds, signers, etc.)